JuliaKleber/MeineRezepte/README.md

 This is a React application for managing and searching recipes.

-Given that this app is intended for my personal use only, user authentication has been omitted for simplicity.
+Since this app is intended for my personal use only, user authentication has been omitted for simplicity.
 Instead of using a regular database, I store the recipes in a simple JSON file.
 This means the recipes don't have unique IDs.

 ## Features